 38B57 on the other hand, is a really a high-quality, spectroscopy grade detector and the lack of an additional glass window in front of the crystal improves the resolution by reducing photon refraction and/or reflection which would normally occur with the extra glass window of an encapsulated crystal.

-Obviously, if the PMT or crystal are broken because the unit was mistreated or dropped, the detector goes in the garbage bin but if they were treated well and in a good, working condition, they can provide excellent post-service life as a Gamma Scintillator (Counting or Gamma Spectroscopy probe) - I routinely measure the FWHM resolution to be better than 7% (@662keV) for the 38B57 detectors.
+Obviously, if the PMT or crystal are damaged because the unit was mistreated or accidentally dropped, the detector goes in the garbage bin but if they were treated well and are in a good, working condition, the detector can provide excellent post-service life as a Gamma Scintillator (Counting or Gamma Spectroscopy probe) - I routinely measure the FWHM resolution to be better than 7% (@662keV) for the 38B57 detectors.
 This makes it an excellent choice for those who need a scintillator probe, are just beginning and want to try Gamma Spectroscopy and are on a budget.

 I, actually started my Gamma Spectroscopy experiments years ago with such detector.

-The modification process consists of removing the original voltage divider, installing a "classic" circuit with appropriate impedance and installing a coaxial connector in the housing.
+The modification process consists of removing the original voltage divider, installing a "classic" VD circuit with appropriate impedance and mounting a coaxial connector on the housing.

-This modification is not difficult but requires basic electronics and soldering skills and one should be comfortable, working with SMD components in order to perform the procedure.
+This modification is not difficult but requires basic electronics, soldering and mechanical skills and one should be comfortable, working with SMD components in order to perform the procedure.

 Modification

-Funny enough, the most difficult part of the modification process is opening / removing the rear aluminum cap of the detector.
+Funny enough, the most difficult part of the modification process is opening and removing the rear aluminum cap of the detector.

 Enemy #3 of these inorganic scintillating crystals are rapid temperature changes which can cause the crystal to crack.
 (Enemy #1 is moisture and Enemy #2 is mechanical shock)

-The aluminum cap can retain heat, so the process is - heat up the cap, then quickly put down the heat-gun and try to pry it off with the utility knife, then repeat as necessary.
+The aluminum cap can retain heat, so the process is as follows - heat up the cap and the edge of the stainles-steel tube, then quickly put down the heat-gun and try to pry it off with the utility knife, then repeat it as many times as needed while changing the position around the perimeter of the cap.

 Next step is to remove the silicone sealant, cables and the cable grommet.